 - Light Soy Sauce (or Thin Soy Sauce) – This is the most common soy sauce used in Thai cooking.
 This is not the same as low-sodium, but it has a light color and more delicate flavor than other brands of soy sauce (like the Kikkoman soy sauce that is common at most grocery stores / Japanese restaurants).

-- Sweet Dark Soy Sauce – Thick, rich and with a slightly smoky flavor, this is a must-have in several well-loved Thai dishes, including Pad See Ew.
+- Sweet Dark Soy Sauce – Thick, rich and with a slightly smoky flavor, this is a must-have in several well-loved Thai dishes, including Pad See Ew and Thai Cashew Chicken.
 It is also awesome drizzled over plain rice or chicken.
 Our Thai friends sometimes call it “kid sauce”, but kids are smart to love this – it’s delicious.

 - Dark Soy Sauce (or “Black” Soy Sauce) – This soy sauce is dark and thick like molasses.
 It has a much more full, rich flavor than light soy sauce.
 This is great in marinades, and a little goes a long way.